prantlf/grunt-html-dom-snapshot/README.md

 * [grunt-html] - validates HTML markup according to the [W3C HTML] standard
 * [grunt-html-html-report-converter] - converts JSON report of `grunt-html` to HTML
 * [grunt-reg-viz] - compares images and generates report with differences
+* [grunt-chromedriver] - runs a standalone chromedriver - no need for Selenium
+* [grunt-geckodriver] - runs a standalone geckodriver - no need for Selenium
+* [grunt-safaridriver] - runs a standalone safaridriver - no need for Selenium
 * [@prantlf/grunt-selenium-standalone] - runs a standalone Selenium server

 # Table of Contents